ramblingbarney/refactored-funicular/README.md

     * Clicking on Edit will show that category individually with the text in an input box
     * Clicking will return the user to the all categories shown page

+### Add Category

+* As a user I want to add a category.

+* Example acceptance criteria:
+  * Entering text into the input box Category Name
+  * Clicking button 'Add Category'
+  * The recipe name will appear on the 'get_categories' page

 ### Get Recipes Headings (Show all fixture recipes headings)

 * As a user I want to see the recipe headings that have been created from fixtures ['Avocado and Tuna Tapas', 'Chinese Pepper Steak', 'Moroccan Chicken with Saffron and Preserved Lemon'].